18.6 Putting It All Together

 Nursing Diagnosis: Spiritual Distress related to loss of challenged belief system as manifested by self-reported “hopelessness,” being “angry at God,” and general uncertainty in beliefs.

-Overall Goal: The patient will demonstrate improved spirituality.
+Overall Goal: The client will demonstrate improved spirituality.

 SMART Expected Outcome: By the end of the teaching session, Mr. Yun will describe a spiritual practice that provides him comfort.